VisionandCognition/NHP-TemplateScripts/README.md

 ![FSLeyes_temporallobe](images/FSLeyes_temporallobe.png)
 **FSLeyes with a mask on top NMT2_in_Aapie.** Change the opacity of the mask and use Tools > Edit Mode to make modifications.
-Once you're happy with this mask, save it as Aapie_mask_edit.nii.gz
+Once you're happy with this mask, save it as Aapie_mask_edit.nii.gz.

 <br>